Vasooook/ai-guardian-bot/README.md

 🔒 Note

-This repository is private and the bot is part of a commercial project on Wix Studio.
+This bot is part of a commercial project on Wix Studio.
 If you're interested in building a similar AI-powered bot for your group or product — feel free to reach out via:

 🌐 [https://www.365jpg.art]